Mediation : Online Dispute Resolution Mediation : ODR new Call to vidhikarya care phone number+917604047601

 Special Marriage Act, 1954

-• Section 44: Provides that the second marriage without divorce is an offense and penalized under Indian law just as in the provision of the Hindu Marriage Act.
+• Section 44: Provides that the second marriage without divorce is an offence and penalised under Indian law just as in the provision of the Hindu Marriage Act.

 Recent Developments and Societal Reforms

 Second marriage without divorce has emerged as an important public and legal matter with the change in legal structure and social awakening going on in India.
-The Supreme Court has pronounced various historic judgments which reaffirm the ban on the practice of bigamy, and the necessity of legal certainty in matrimonial affairs.
-These rulings coupled with changing social situations have led to the questions and the importance of discussions towards the amendments of the laws on marriage and divorce.
+The Supreme Court has pronounced various historic judgments which reaffirm the ban on the practice of bigamy and the necessity of legal certainty in matrimonial affairs.
+These rulings, coupled with changing social situations, have led to questions and the importance of discussions towards the amendments of the laws on marriage and divorce.

 Proving a Second Marriage